jokergoo/circlize_book/book/02-circlize-layout.md

   `c(0, 1)` would only draw 1/4 of the circle.
 - `canvas.ylim`: The ranges in the canvas coordinate in y direction.
 - `clock.wise`: The order for drawing sectors.
-Default is `TRUE` which means clockwise (Figure \@ref(fig:circlize-direction). **Note that inside each cell, the direction of x-axis is always clockwise and direction of y-axis is always from inside to outside in the circle.**
+Default is `TRUE` which means clockwise (Figure \@ref(fig:circlize-direction).
+- `xaxis.clock.wise`: The direction of x-axis in each cell.
+By default it is clockwise.
+   Note this new parameter was only available from version 0.4.11.

 <div class="figure" style="text-align: center">
 <img src="02-circlize-layout_files/figure-html/circlize-region-1.png" alt="Regions in a cell." width="384" />